TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 # Pond of Fame

-The Pond of Fame is basically a still image of a bunch of cute characters with nametags.
+The Pond of Fame is basically a still image of a bunch of cute creatures.

 ## Heroes